valtimo-platform/valtimo-documentation/using-valtimo/access-control/access-control.md

 Conditions can also be nested by using a container.
 This allows you to join another resource to the root resource, on which you can add conditions as well.
 An example of this can be found [here](auto-deployment-access-control.md#joining-entities-using-a-container)

+## When is access control applied?

+Access control is always applied by default.
+This means that when a user requests a resource, the access control layer will check if the user has the required permissions to access the resource.
+To prevent certain actions from being checked by the access control layer, this needs to be explicitly configured.
+Tasks and listeners used in BPMN models are not considered being accessed by a user, and therefore do not have access control applied to them.

+To prevent access control from being applied when writing custom code, `runWithoutAuthorization` can be used.
+See [the extending valtimo page](/extending-valtimo/access-control/run-without-access-control.md) for more information.

 ## Configuration
 The following sections contains information on how to configure and use access control.
 * [Auto-deployment access control](auto-deployment-access-control.md)